‘Bold And The Beautiful’ Spoilers: Hope Unfazed – Vows To Get Liam, Wyatt & Katie Prepare For Bill’s Wrath

 Liam’s response will be revealed in the upcoming B&B episodes.

-Katie and Wyatt Ready For Bill’s Rage
+Katie And Wyatt Ready For Bill’s Rage

 Elsewhere, Katie (Heather Tom) and Wyatt (Darin Brooks) are facing difficulties since they announced their plans of getting married.
 Many opposed and one of them is Bill.

 The couple knows that Bill will do anything to make sure that their marriage is not going to happen so they are preparing for the worst.
-Katie and Wyatt is also aware that Bill will never leave them alone until the moment they go on their separate ways thus, they do not have a choice but to be prepared for anything.
+Katie and Wyatt are also aware that Bill will never leave them alone until the moment they go their separate ways.
+Thus, they do not have a choice but to be prepared for anything.

 Thorne presses Katie on her relationship and Wyatt fills in for Bill at Spencer Publications.
 WATCH FULL EPISODE: https://t.co/EkU2RuRibS #BoldandBeautiful pic.twitter.com/EPC3TWs3Uo